Real estate site Movoto recently compiled a list of the 10 most exciting cities in America.

-Keep you and your friends and family healthy and safe on Independence Day with these tips.
+Keep you and your friends and family healthy and safe over the Fourth of July weekend with these tips.

 There were also two negative indicators: The number of fast food restaurants and Targets/Wal-marts.
 The fewer of each per square mile, the more unique and enjoyable the city is.